 Our in house training on modern slavery is a continuous process.

 In order to keep modern slavery awareness high in our business, we have set up an online compliance awareness course which employees are required to complete.
-The first course was held in 2019 and the annual refresher took place in 2021.
+The first course was held in 2019 and the refresher took place in 2021.
 A member of the senior management team attended the Stronger Together “Advanced Tackling Modern Slavery in UK Businesses” course in 2022.
 This has enhanced our knowledge of Modern Slavery and improved our ability to deter, detect and deal with Modern Slavery should it arise at AMG.

 AMG will continue to update its policies and procedures, as required, in order to ensure it maintains appropriate safeguards against any mistreatment of persons involved in its supply chain or own business.